Driving the paved Kosciuszko Road to Charlotte Pass in Australia

 Charlotte Pass is a high mountain pass at an elevation of 1.840m (6,037ft) above the sea level, located in New South Wales, in Australia.
-It’s said to be the highest road of the continent drivable on a car.
 It's one of the highest roads of the country.

 How long is the road to Charlotte Pass?

 Located on the southern part of the country, the road to the summit is totally paved.
 It’s called Kosciuszko Road.
 Starting from Jindabyne, the road to the pass is 39.7 km (24.66 miles) long.
 The pass is named after Charlotte Adams, who, in 1881, was the first European woman to climb Mount Kosciuszko.